bmulaw/Music-Album-Predictor/README.md

 Channel Orange: {Thinkin’ Bout You, Sweet Life, Forrest Gump, Lost, Bad Religion, and End}.

 I then provided three songs to test the accuracy of the model (Pyramid from Channel Orange, Sierra Leone from Channel Orange, and Nights from Blonde).
-The algorithm works well enough to correctly determine which album those three songs are likely to have come from.
+The algorithm works well enough to correctly determine which album those three songs are from.

 I attached Prince's Purple Rain, and Bryson Tiller's Trapsoul albums.
 Feel free to try out your own txt files of different albums and test if the model can determine which album the excluded song belongs to; or to test where it would think a song from a different album would fit into.